hibana2077/EDG/README.md

 ### 4. Gradient Feature Contrastive Learning

 InfoNCE loss is applied to gradient features instead of direct features, providing richer representation learning.

+### 5. Flexible Loss Configuration

+The model supports flexible loss configuration through the `enable_infonce` parameter:

+- **Contrastive Learning Mode**: Both InfoNCE contrastive loss and classification loss
+- **Supervised Learning Mode**: Only classification loss (InfoNCE disabled)

+This allows you to compare the effectiveness of contrastive learning versus standard supervised learning on your dataset.

 ## Dataset Integration